roboscienceorg/book/source/Terms/ExampleRobotSystems.rst

 :math:`z` also follow a right hand rule (which in this case sets the direction of :math:`y`).

+.. _`refframe`:
 .. figure:: TermsFigures/frames.*
-   :width: 70%
+   :width: 55%
    :align: center

-   The global and local frames of reference. [refframe]
+   The global and local frames of reference.

 The global coordinate system already has an origin defined.
 However, we can choose the local frame origin.
 Our choice to simplify the